-List of dos and don'ts for contact lenses wearers, with expert input from the General Cataract & Comprehensive Ophthalmology Service at Singapore National Eye Centre.
+Do's and don'ts on how to clean (and care) for your contact lens, with expert input from the Corneal & External Eye Disease Department at Singapore National Eye Centre (SNEC).

 Singapore National Eye Centre (SNEC), a member of the

 Wash your hands before handling your contact lenses.

 Clean and disinfect contact lenses properly after each use.

 Clean and air-dry the contact lens case every day.
 Follow the lens care instructions from your eye care professional.

 Arrange for periodic eye examinations (at least once every six months to a year) by an eye care professional.